sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 "I *understand* how you must have felt.
 The bastard was *right*, and nobody else saw it."
 You sighed, muttered "ah, fuck it", and embraced him.
 "And from the sounds of things, now we are rid of all that.
 So if we are sticking together, where does that leave us?"

 Jevil's cheeks flushed, his smile dropping in surprise - not at all expecting this soul he had rescued to be suddenly hugging him - realising that he had missed being touched, from all his time being 'free' in the cell he had called his own.
-The validation that this human had seen and understood what he had gone through, when no one else had any idea what he was talking about... except perhaps Kris, from what this soul had said.
+The validation, the relief that this human had seen and understood what he had gone through, when no one else had any idea what he was talking about... except perhaps Kris, from what this soul had said.

 A small smile returned to his lips.
 "I have rescued us to a new world!
 Some time has passed since you have been among the living, and I enlisted the help of the dark Prince in secret to create a vessel for your soul!
 Being a monster vessel, it requires a source of magic, and well, well, I have plenty to spare!
 And now we can explore this new realm we have found once you fully reawaken!
 How does that sound?"